on the platform at rogers park

-read DAVID’S thoughts about this TWO ARTISTS TUESDAY
+read DAVID’S thoughts on this FLAWED WEDNESDAY

-children are the best thing ©️ 2016 kerri sherwood & david robinson
+rogers park. ©️ 2018 kerri sherwood & david robinson

 i played for a funeral today. the family celebrated the life of a beautiful young woman who i didn’t know, but who, through the stories told, sounded lovely. the sanctuary was full and boxes of tissues were numerous throughout the pews. my heart hurt for them; i was upstairs in the balcony, separated from this family, but joined in the feeling of what grief can do.